 About the Foundation

 The Foundation takes pride in the leanness of its administration, which results in fast decision-making, and in the greatest possible proportion of its resources being available to support beneficiaries.
-The Trustees aspire that the Foundation should be best in Europe as measured by speed of response and efficiency of operations.
-At the same time, the Foundation applies the highest standards of analytical rigour, thus ensuring that the impact of its grant-making is maximised.
-The Trustees will have the same demands and ambition for the Foundation as Nicolai does for AKO Capital.
+Our vision is to be recognised as a cost-effective and fast-moving organisation that stands out for its speed of decision-making.
+At the same time, the Foundation continues to apply analytical rigour to ensuring that the impact of its grant-making is maximised.

 For more information about AKO Capital, please click here.